SenseLogic/BIT/README.md

 ```

 Finds non-excluded files larger than 50 megabytes in the current folder,
-splits them inside the `.bit/` folder and and appends their paths to the `.gitignore` file.
+splits them inside the `.bit/` folder and update the `.gitignore` file.

 ```bash
 bit --join